Colombia: Religion

 The National Administrative Department of Statistics (DANE) does not collect religious statistics, and accurate reports are difficult to obtain.
 However, based on various studies and a survey, about 90% of the population adheres to Christianity, the majority of which (70.9%–79%) are Roman Catholic, while a significant minority (16.7%) adhere to Protestantism (primarily Evangelicalism).
 Some 4.7% of the population is atheist or agnostic, while 3.5% claim to believe in God but do not follow a specific religion.
-1.8% of Colombians adhere to Jehovah's Witnesses and Adventism and less than 1% adhere to other religions, such as the Baháʼí Faith, Islam, Judaism, Buddhism, Mormonism, Hinduism, Indigenous religions, Hare Krishna movement, Rastafari movement, Eastern Orthodox Church, and spiritual studies.
+1.8% of Colombians adhere to Jehovah's Witnesses and Adventism and less than 1% adhere to other religions, such as the Baháʼí Faith, Islam, Judaism, Buddhism, Mormonism, Hinduism, Indigenous religions, Hare Krishna movement, Rastafari movement, Eastern Orthodoxy, and spiritual studies.
 The remaining people either did not respond or replied that they did not know.
 In addition to the above statistics, 35.9% of Colombians reported that they did not practice their faith actively.
+1,519,562 people in Colombia, or around 3% of the population reported following an Indigenous religion.

 While Colombia remains a mostly Roman Catholic country by baptism numbers, the 1991 Colombian constitution guarantees freedom of religion and all religious faiths and churches are equally free before the law.